Skip to content

 dotnet new console -n IrcCoding

-Change to the newly created project directory:
+Switch to the newly created project directory:

-If you use Visual Studio Code, you can open the project directly from the terminal:
+cd IrcCoding Open project in VS Code: ** If you are using Visual Studio Code, you can open the project directly from the terminal:

-This opens the project in VS Code, and you can start editing immediately.
+This opens the project in VS Code and you can start editing immediately.
 Edit main file:

 Open the Program.cs file and modify the code to output a simple message: